Robbie Ouzts

 Robbie Ouzts (OOTS; born September 6, 2002) is an American professional football fullback for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and was selected by the Seahawks in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Ouzts attended Rock Hill High School.
 As a junior, he hauled in 32 passes for 456 yards while also playing for the basketball team as a power forward.
 Coming out of high school, Ouzts was rated as a three-star recruit and committed to play college football for the Alabama Crimson Tide.

 College career

 In 2021, Ouzts made one catch for eight yards in 11 games played.
 In 2022, he played in 13 games with three starts, where he hauled in four receptions for 43 yards.
 In 2024, Ouzts tallied three catches for 33 yards and a touchdown.
 In week 12 of the 2024 season, he hauled in a 44-yard touchdown reception in a victory over Mercer.
 In the 2024 ReliaQuest Bowl, Ouzts brought in a 25 yard touchdown in a loss to Michigan.
 He finished the 2024 season with 108 receiving yards and two touchdowns.
 After the season, Ouzts declared for the 2025 NFL draft, while also accepting an invite to participate in the 2025 NFL Scouting Combine.
 Ouzts finished his college career at Alabama with 16 receptions for 192 yards and 3 touchdowns.